Muhammadirees/MERN-Clone/netflix-clone/README.md

 - Search for specific titles
 - Watch trailers and previews
 - Responsive design for mobile and desktop
+- **Authentication with Firebase**:
+  - User registration and login
+  - Secure authentication using Firebase Authentication
 - Integration with Firebase for authentication and data storage
 - Real-time updates using Firebase hooks
 - Toast notifications using React Toastify